Adventure Travel Insurance for Hikers & Backpackers

 Limitations / What’s Not Covered

-• Extreme activities and high-altitude rescues are only covered under the Extreme Plan
+• Extreme activities and high-altitude rescues may only be covered under the Extreme Plan

 • Pre-existing medical conditions may require approval or additional coverage

-• Active Plan does not cover extreme adventure events
+• Active Plan may not cover extreme adventure events

 Plans at a Glance